xurxodiz/foundryvtt-entity-tiles/README.md

 Dragging and dropping without pressing the key, or when an image is not associated with the entity, will carry on with the usual default behaviour expected.

-Entities currently supported:
-- Actors
-- Items
-- Journal entries
-- Rollable tables
-- Scenes
+`Actors`, `items`, `journal entries`, `rollable tables` and `scenes` are currently supported.

+## Known issues

+_Alt_ has no known issues in any platform or browser, that's why it's the default key and why I strongly recommended not changing it unless there's a clash with another module.
+If that's the case, though, I'd appreciate if you'd let me know in the issues or in Discord so I'm aware.

-### Compatibility
+### macOS:

-**Firefox macOS**:
-- _Control_ brings up the contextual menu if you press it before you click to drag, so first click and drag, then press the key
+Regardless of browser, _Control_ will bring up the contextual menu if you press it before you click to drag, so first click and drag, then press the key.
-- Any other key works fine regardless of when you press the key

-**Chrome macOS**:
+**Chrome**:
-- _Meta_ does not work
+- _Meta_ (_Command_) does not work
-- _Control_ brings up the contextual menu if you press it before you click to drag, so first click and drag, then press the key
+- _Shift_ does not work if you press it before you click to drag, so first click and drag, then press the key before dropping

+### Windows:

+Regardless of browser, _Meta_ (_Windows_) will also open the Start menu unless you disable it somehow.

+**Firefox**:
+- _Meta_ (_Windows_) does not work

+**Chrome, Edge**
+- _Meta_ (_Windows_) does not work if you press it while you drag, so first press it, then click and drag
-- _Shift_ is not registered properly if you press it before you click to drag, so first click and drag, then press the key
+- _Shift_ does not work if you press it before you click to drag, so first click and drag, then press the key before dropping
-- _Alt_ works fine regardless of when you press the key

-**Safari macOS**:
-- Known to be wholly incompatible with FoundryVTT

-Reports of compatibility in other platforms are much appreciated! (you can open up an issue to let me know, or reach me in Discord)

 ## Acknowledgements

 Born trying to update [ImageDrop](https://gitlab.com/mesfoliesludiques/foundryvtt-image-drop/), from which only the tile creation code remains.
 Hooks and drag-drop code based on [FateX](https://github.com/anvil-vtt/FateX) and [DragUpload](https://github.com/cswendrowski/FoundryVTT-Drag-Upload).

+### Contributors

+- Xurxo Diz Pico (xurxodiz#5885)

 ### License

 The content in this repository is covered by a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) (do what you want with it as long as you add a line saying where you got it from.)